juliendorra/metaball-openscad-quick-editor/README.md

 A browser-only metaball sketchpad that outputs BOSL2-friendly OpenSCAD code.

+## Why?

+Having metaballs in OpenSCAD thanks to BOSL2 is great, but editing them in code is not.

 ## How to
 - Clone or download this repo.
 - Serve the folder statically (for example: `python -m http.server 8000`) or open `index.html` directly in a modern browser.